 Motor vehicle accidents account for most TBI cases.
 Firearm-related incidents and falls also account for a high number of TBI patients.
 In addition, slip and fall accidents and head-ground contact in sports have led to many TBI cases.

 A TBI can happen to anyone.
-TBI caused from falling is more common in younger children.
-While TBI from car accidents is more prevalent between ages 15 and 35.
+TBI caused by falling is more common in younger children.
+While TBI from car accidents is more prevalent between ages of 15 and 35.
 Infants are prone to TBI from “shaken baby syndrome.”

 The brain is the hard drive of the body.
 Naturally, any brain injury can lead to serious complications.
 Some sources indicate that 20 to 30 percent of brain injuries result in a lifelong disability.